Beep6581/RawTherapee/README.md

 In the early-to-mid 2010s, we gladly expanded post-processing implemented in LibRaw, and readily accepted the input of outside developers (new/improved methods for debayerization/demosaicing, systematic noise reduction etc.).

 Experience has shown that the LibRaw team cannot support this added code on their own, while contributors do not provide support and development of the code they suggest and it ends up abandoned.
-As such, the majority of the modifications that are implemented by people outside the LibRaw team was moved to the [LibRaw-demosaic-pack-….](https://github.com/LibRaw?tab=repositories), where they remain in their original form (but these projects are still present in our GitHub).
+As such, the majority of the modifications that are implemented by people outside the LibRaw team was moved to the [LibRaw-demosaic-pack-ï¿½.](https://github.com/LibRaw?tab=repositories), where they remain in their original form (but these projects are still present in our GitHub).

 Thus, we arrive at our current status, described in the first part of this text.

 ## Copyrights and Acknowledgements

-Copyright (C) 2008-2021 LibRaw LLC
+Copyright (C) 2008-2024 LibRaw LLC

-LibRaw uses code from Dave Coffin’s dcraw.c utility (without RESTRICTED/GPL2 code):
+LibRaw uses code from Dave Coffinï¿½s dcraw.c utility (without RESTRICTED/GPL2 code):

 Copyright 1997-2018 by Dave Coffin, dcoffin a cybercom o net